BretFisher/multi-platform-docker-build/README.md

     && printf "and  uname -m : " && uname -mm
 ```

-Here are builds and results when using the command `docker buildx build --progress=plain --platform=<VALUE> .`:
+Here are the results when using the command `docker buildx build --progress=plain --platform=<VALUE> .`:

 1. `--platform=linux/amd64` and `--platform=linux/x86-64` and `--platform=linux/x86_64`